 \section{Abstract}

 The paper establishes the Krein and Koplienko trace formulas for multivariable operator functions on symmetrically normed ideals of bounded operators.
-This partially answers the question of Aleksandrov, Peller and Potapov on the existence of spectral shift measures for tuples of commuting self-adjoint operators.
 Results are proved for self-adjoint and maximal dissipative operators.
 They cover both ideals with normal and singular traces.
 The admissible function classes considered in the trace formulas include both analytic and non-analytic scalar functions.
 Results are illustrated with examples.